VanPlex Plexperts · BC Multiplex Architect

 Frequently asked questions

-Is Passive House overkill for a 4-plex?
+Is Passive House overkill for a multiplex?

-Do you handle the entire permit set?
+Do you handle the entire stamped permit set?

 Other architects